 Calculating Taxable Income

-First, calculate your FICA taxes for the year, otherwise known as your contribution to Social Security and Medicare.
+- Calculate your FICA taxes, otherwise known as your contribution to Social Security and Medicare.
 Everyone pays a flat, 7.65% rate on the first $142,800 of earned income in the 2021 tax year (or on the first $147,000 in 2022).
 You can reduce the amount of your annual gross pay by this percentage before making other calculations.

 The resulting number should be very close to your taxable income.
 This is the total that will be used to determine your federal and state tax brackets.